Stelo Technical Documents

 For details, see the Overview in the SQDR Plus Quick Start Guide.

-Note that these tiers can be combined in various ways - for example, Tiers 2 and 3 are often run on the same Windows VM, typically dedicated for SQDR.
+Note that these tiers can be combined in various ways - for example, Tiers 2 and 3 are often run on the same VM, typically dedicated for SQDR.
 When WAN networks are involved, placing Tiers 3 and 4 on the same system or the same network often enhances performance.
 Encrypting communication is typically not a requirement when tiers are colocated on the same system.

 This information applies to any SSL connection, including TLS1.2..
-Restricting communication to TLS 1.2 is usually handled at the operating system level and negotiated when the client connects - i.e. it is transparent to StarQuest software.
+Restricting communication to TLS 1.2 is usually handled at the operating system level and negotiated when the client connects - i.e. it is transparent to Stelo software.
 We have documented configuring TLS 1.2 restriction where appropriate.

 Tier 2 (Agent) to Tier 1 (IBM i source)